Soyvolon/ChristysThirstyBeerRides/docs/README.md

 - Zelle - 919-244-3472
 - Cash

-### PARKING
- Extended (paid) parking available under the interstate on the corner of 1st Ave South & 18th St South – a few blocks from Cage Brewing and Pinellas Ale Works

 ### WHAT TO BRING:
 - Bike or rent one of mine
 - Lights
-- Mask (wear at your discretion - required for going indoors)
 - Bike lock
 - Helmet